paidamoyo/survival_cluster_analysis/README.md

 Cluster-specific Kaplan-Meier survival profiles for three clustering methods on the SLEEP dataset.
 Our model (SCA) can identify high-, medium- and low-risk individuals.
-Demonstrating the need to account for time information via a non-linear transformation of covariates when clustering survival datasets
+Demonstrating the need to account for time information via a non-linear transformation of covariates when clustering survival datasets.

 ![Clustering](figures/clustering.png)